timmo-nhn/XcaDocumentSource/README.md

 Describes the REST-endpoints of the solution, allowing for quick and easy CRUD-operations on the Document Registry and Repository.

 ### [🔥 FHIR/MHD-endpoints](/Docs/MhdTransactions.md)
-Describes the RESTful FHIR and MHD-endpoints (Mobile access to Health Documents) of the solution, accesing the registry and repository in a standards-based format.
+Describes the RESTful FHIR and MHD-endpoints (Mobile access to Health Documents) of the solution, accesing the registry and repository in a standards-based format (XDS on FHIR).

 ## Governing the solution